Multiple frontend domains with a common backend

 });

-For more information on how to verify the OAuth2 Access Tokens please check our separate guide.
+For more information on how to verify the OAuth2 Access Tokens, please check the separate guide.

 Add the import statement for the new recipe and update the list of recipe to also include the new initialization.